-Write of
+Write off

 The gross carrying amount of a financial asset is written off when the Group has no reasonable expectations of recovering a financial asset in its entirety or a portion thereof.
-For individual customers, the Group has a policy of writing off the gross carrying amount when the financial asset is 180 days past due based on historical experience of recoveries of similar assets.
-For corporate customers, the Group individually makes an assessment with respect to the timing and amount of write off based on whether there is a reasonable expectation of recovery.
-The Group expects no significant recovery from the amount written off.
-However, financial assets that are written off could still be subject to enforcement activities in order to comply with the Group's procedures for recovery of amounts due.
+For trade receivables, the Group has a policy of writing off the gross carrying amount only when there are legal assurances that the Group has exercised all its legal rights and the financial assets cannot be recovered, or the Group has entered into an agreement for a partial settlement of the financial asset and the remaining amount can be written off.